NVIDIA-Merlin/HugeCTR/README.md

 ### Model File ###
 Model file is a binary file that will be loaded to initialize weights.
-In that file, the weights are stored in the same order with the layers in configuration file.
+In that file, the weights are stored in the same order with the layers in the configuration file.

 We provide a tutorial on [**how to dump a model to TensorFlow**](./tutorial/dump_to_tf/readMe.md).
 You can find more details on `Model file and it format` there.

 ### Data Set ###
 Two format of data set are supported in HugeCTR:
 #### Norm ####
-Norm format consists a collection of data files and a file list.
+Norm format consists of a collection of data files and a file list.

 The first line of a file list is the number of data files in the dataset.
 It is followed by the paths to those files.